logchange/logchange.github.io/docs/tools/logchange/faq.md

 ### Q: Can I use logchange in an existing project with an existing CHANGELOG.md?

 **A:** Yes!
-Move your existing `CHANGELOG.md` to `changelog/archive.md` before running `logchange init`.
-Logchange will preserve your historical changelog and append new entries.
+Move your existing `CHANGELOG.md` to `changelog/archive.md` before running `logchange init`. logchange will preserve your historical changelog and append new entries.

 ### Q: Do I need to commit the generated CHANGELOG.md?